NimBreitenfeld/BlackDoc/styles.md

 * * *
 <abbr title="Hyper Text Markup Language">HTML</abbr> and <abbr title="Cascading Style Sheets">CSS</abbr> are our tools for styling.

 Use square braces and parentheses to form links in markdown:  [test link](# "test link").
-Put words into a pair of two asterisks to make them appear bold: **This is strong.** N To make words look italicized, put them between a pair of underscores will do that: _This is emphasized._
+Put words into a pair of two asterisks to make them appear bold: **This is strong.**
+To make words look italicized, put them between a pair of underscores will do that: _This is emphasized._
 Making super scripts and sub scripts is also easy.
 Use the sup and sub tags around the characters you wish to super or sub script: 5<sup>3</sup> = 125\.
 Water is H<sub>2</sub>O.
 Citations are just as easy with use of the cite tag. <cite>The New York Times</cite> (That’s a citation).

 By using text decoration styles you do things like:
-Underlining text: <span style="text-decoration:underline;">Underline.</span> Stricking through text: This <span style="text-decoration:line-through;">text</span> has been struck.
+Underlining text: <span style="text-decoration:underline;">Underline.</span>
+Stricking through text: This <span style="text-decoration:line-through;">text</span> has been struck.
 Struck out text can also be done via the del and ins html tags. i.e. <del>Dinner’s at 5:00.</del> <ins>Let’s make that 7.</ins>

 To copy a file type `COPY undefined`.

 * * *